Personal Health Device Implementation Guide

 Mapping

-When a Patient resource for a known patient is to be created by the PHG the following mapping is used:
+A Patient resource for a known or an unknown patient shall be created by the PHG according to the following mapping:

-code system code Patient.identifier.type.coding.code The code system identifier code such as ‘MR’ (medical record) or ‘L’ (local)
+code Patient.identifier.type.coding.code A code such as 'MR' (medical record) or 'LR' (local registry) from the above coding system 'U'

 Examples:

-An example of a PHD patient mapping is given here.
+An example of a PHD patient mapping for a known patient is given here.
 The example contains an optional name element.